Sampling and User-Supplied Equipment

 - Dedicated 3’ x 4‘ wire basket with sections

 The resistance temperature device (RTD) is capable of measuring water temperature up to 400°C, reporting about one sample per second.
-The instrument provides 0.01°C resolution and accuracy is 0.02°C. The case is 4” diameter by 6” long, with typical sensor tips ¾” diameter and 12” long.
+The instrument provides 0.01°C resolution and accuracy is 0.02°C. Typical sensor tips are 1/4” diameter and 12” long.
 Sensors are manipulator deployable utilizing a T-handle.
-The instrument can be configured to report temperature from up to four sensors at once, though the time response is greatly decreased.
+Temperature can typically be reported from several sensors at once.

 The inductively-coupled link (ICL) temperature probe is a wireless data transfer device most commonly used in conjunction with major water samplers to take real time temperature measurements during sampling.
 The ICL electronics can also be used for a variety of other data transfer and control functions.
 The sensor tip of the ICL probe is installed in the inner bore of the water sampler intake nozzle and senses the fluid temperatures as water flows past.
 The measurable temperature range of the probe is 0 to 450°C. Data from the probe is normally displayed on the observer's internal video overlays and is additionally recorded in the submersible's computer data files.
 Water weight (ICL probe only) is 1 lb.